Rule 123:1-76-11 | Finding of employee drug use and disciplinary consequences.

 (C) Disciplinary action taken against an employee found to use illegal drugs may include the full range of disciplinary actions, including removal.
 The severity of the action chosen will depend on the circumstances of each case and the requirements of any governing collective bargaining agreements and employing agency work rules, policies and procedures.

-(E) Attempts by an employee to alter or substitute the specimen provided for drug testing shall be deemed a refusal to take the drug test when required and shall subject the employee to the same disciplinary actions as required for refusing to submit to a properly ordered test.
+(E) Attempts by an employee to alter or substitute the specimen provided for alcohol or drug testing shall be deemed a refusal to take the alcohol or drug test when required and shall subject the employee to the same disciplinary actions as required for refusing to submit to a properly ordered test.